Introduction

 Optionally, it generates a mp3 audio file of the lesson using ElevenLabs text-to-speech.

 This tool requires Tesseract to be installed for OCR.
-It also requires the tool “ElevenLabs Text to Speech” from the Shinkai AI Store, and an API key for ElevenLabs text-to-speech if choosing to generate audio files.
+It also requires the tool “ElevenLabs Text-to-Speech” from the Shinkai AI Store, and an API key for ElevenLabs text-to-speech if choosing to generate audio files.

 You can download Tesseract from here : https://github.com/UB-Mannheim/tesseract/wiki.
 You can get an ElevenLabs API key here : https://elevenlabs.io/developers.